apache/arrow/docs/source/format/Glossary.rst

        A protocol for streaming Arrow data or for serializing data to a file, consisting of a stream of :term:`IPC messages <IPC message>`.

-   logical type
-       An application-facing semantic :term:`data type` that is implemented as some :term:`physical layout`.

-       For example, 128-bit decimals may be stored with the primitive/fixed size layout.
-Strings may be stored using the variable-size binary layout.

    physical layout
        A specification for how to arrange values in memory.